Every time we make a purchase, we make a statement.

 Is this going to cost more?

 Well, that depends on how you look at it.
-If you buy a hand made a jumper from Peru that is made from alpaca wool, you will most likely pay more than your average jumper made from a big chain supplier.
+If you buy a handmade jumper from Peru made from alpaca wool, you will most likely pay more than your average jumper made from a big chain supplier.

 However, you are also making a statement with your money.
-Support a small company that can really use the money, or support a chain that perhaps even uses child labor.
-It’s so easy to just close our eyes and save a couple of dollars right away.
-Nonetheless, in the long run you are saving your health, the health of your planet and your quality jumper is most likely going to last longer, or you will fix it since it has emotional value.
+Support a small company that can really use the money, or supports a chain that perhaps even uses child labor.
+It’s so easy to close our eyes and save a couple of dollars right away.
+Nonetheless, in the long run, you are saving your health, the health of your planet, and your quality jumper is most likely going to last longer, or you will fix it since it has emotional value.

-I prefer much more to wear my favorite clothes all the time than changing it around and wasting resources, just to make me feel good.
+I prefer much more to wear my favorite clothes all the time than to change them around and to waste resources to make me feel good.

 Look at Steve Jobs, the same clothes every day.
 Look at the Facebook guy, same clothes.

 So before you buy, ask yourself, “Is this product supporting a big corp that treats their workers well?